 Volume pools identify logical sets of volumes by usage.
-They are used by Vault to determine if a volume should be ejected.
+Vault uses volume pools to determine if a volume should be ejected.
 Volume pools for images to be transferred off site are known as off-site volume pools.
 When you create the images that you want to send off site, write them to media in an off-site volume pool.
 During a Vault job, Vault searches a robot for the images that match the selection criteria.
 If the media that the images reside on are in an off-site volume pool, Vault ejects that media.